andersjh/belly_button_2_docker/README.md

 ## Modifications to Base Belly Button 2

-- Move all the code to a webapp folder
+- Move all the code to a webapp folder ( I could have called it anything )
 - Added an entrypoint.sh script to contain the `python .\application.py` command
 - Modified the app.run command in application.py to contain the optional arg `host='0.0.0.0'`
-- I created an nginx folder for the web server ( note how I point to webapp folder in the dev.conf file )
+- I created an nginx folder for the web server ( note how I point to webapp folder in the dev.conf file ) to create the functionality of not needing the port number in our url.

 ## Instructions

-To start: from the proect root directory simply type: `docker-compose up -d --build`<br>
+To start: from the project root directory simply type: `docker-compose up -d --build`<br>
 To stop: from the project root directory simply type: `docker-compose down`

 ## The following URLs will both work